igormcoelho/firefox-gpu-rootless-docker/README.md

 Currently, SELinux does not likely work on Ubuntu 22.04, as it is typically used on RHEL/Fedora distributions, so for Ubuntu 22.04 one should try apparmor.

+Finally, another idea for greater security is to run firefox application on another user, sharing X11 resources... some projects in github try to do this, but for docker this is extra challenging, but something promising for the future.

 ## License